bcoyte/SurfPlus/README.md

 17. **Card Title Renaming**: Renames the "Response SMS Notification" card title to "Response SMS Notification (Callout SMS)" and the "Generate Message" card title to "Generate Message (Notification SMSs and SitReps)".

 18. **Situation Report Reminder**: Displays a reminder to send a situation report (SitRep) based on the time elapsed since the last report for High (3) priority incidents.

+19. **Real-Time Clocks**: Adds real-time clocks displaying UTC, AEST, and AEDT times in the navbar.

+20. **ETA Time Countdown**: Displays a countdown timer next to each responding member's ETA, indicating the time remaining until their arrival.

+21. **Information Icon for Extra Incident Details**: Adds an information icon next to the globe button, which opens a form for entering additional incident details for the 13SURF database.

+22. **Priority Dropdown Validation**: Removes the "Low (1)" priority option from the dropdown when the "13SURF" checkbox is checked, ensuring 13SURF incidents cannot be set to low priority.

+23. **Shark Attack Incident Alert**: Displays an alert reminding the user to notify the NSW Department of Primary Industries when the incident type is set to "Shark Attack (IRD)".

 ## Installation